Benjo Agarao

-Joseph Kris Benjamin Baltazar Agarao (born October 11, 1981) also known as (Ka1sa) Benjo Agarao, is a Filipino businessman and politician.
+Joseph Kris Benjamin Baltazar Agarao (born October 11, 1981) also known as Benjo Agarao, is a Filipino businessman and politician.
 He is currently serving as Mayor of the Municipality of Santa Cruz, Province of Laguna, having won the majority of votes in the 2025 Midterm National and Local Elections.

 Political career

-In 2010 election, Agarao run for a seat in the Laguna Provincial Board for the 4th District.
-He run under the banner of the Liberal Party, joining the Ticket of former Laguna Governor Jose "Joey" Lina Jr., who was running to reclaim his seat.
-Agarao endorsed the Presidential candidacy of then-Senator Benigno "Noynoy" Aquino III of the Liberal Party.
-Agarao's bid ended-up victorious garnering 107,940 votes (or 31.48%) of the total votes counted.
-He serve with Benedicto Mario Palacol Jr. of the Lakas–KAMPI.
-Agarao manage to be re-elected in 2013 and 2016 elections under the same-party (the Liberal Party).
+In 2010 election, Agarao ran for a seat in the Laguna Provincial Board for the 4th District.
+He ran as a candidate of the Liberal Party, joining the ticket of former Laguna governor Joey Lina.
+Agarao endorsed the Presidential candidacy of then-Senator Benigno Aquino III of the Liberal Party.
+Agarao won with 107,940 votes (or 31.48%) of the total votes counted.
+He served with Benedicto Mario Palacol Jr. of the Lakas–KAMPI.
+Agarao was re-elected in 2013 and 2016 elections under the Liberal Party.

-In 2019, Being barred to run for a fourth consecutive term.
-Agarao joined the Santa Cruz Mayoralty election, running under the PDP–Laban.
-He later lost his bid to former Laguna's 4th District Representative Edgar San Luis of the Nacionalista Party.
-Agarao garnered 23,547 votes over 25,075 votes of San Luis.
-Former Mayor Ariel Magcalas of the KDP, ended-up in the third place garnering 3,521 votes.
+In 2019, being term-limited, Agarao ran for mayor of the Santa Cruz, Laguna election, running under PDP–Laban.
+He lost to former Laguna's representative Edgar San Luis of the Nacionalista Party.
+Agarao garnered 23,547 votes against San Luis' 25,075 votes of San Luis.

-His term ended on June 30, 2019.
-He then return into a Private life, becoming a Businessman.
-He later confirmed his intention to run again for Public position.
-Later he filed his Candidacy for Board Member for the 2022 election under the National Unity Party.
-He then managed to be elected, becoming the top-notcher (Senior Board Member) of the Provincial Board.
-He garnered 186,326 votes, serving with Francis Joseph San Luis (son of former Santa Cruz Mayor Edgar) of the Aksyon Demokratiko.
+Agarao returned into a private life as a businessman.
+He later ran for Board Member for the 2022 election under the National Unity Party and became the top-notcher (Senior Board Member) of the chamber.
+He garnered 186,326 votes, serving with Francis Joseph San Luis of Aksyon Demokratiko.

-In June 2024, Agarao confirmed that he will run for Mayor of Santa Cruz for the upcoming 2025 elections.
-Before that, on April 6, 2024, He joined the Partido Federal ng Pilipinas along with Councilor's Rizaldy Kalaw and Esmeraldo De Las Armas Jr. and other's.
+On April 6, 2024, Agarao joined the Partido Federal ng Pilipinas.
+In June 2024, Agarao confirmed that he will run for mayor of Santa Cruz for the upcoming 2025 elections.